tspannhw/bigdata-essentials/data-structures-algorithms/README.md

 - Find the longest path from the root to leaf in a tree.
 - Find the deepest left leaf of a tree.
 - Find if 2 binary tree's are structurally identical.
+- Find the level which has maximum sum in a binary tree.
+- Print all the root to leaf paths in a binary tree.

 ## Analysis of Algorithms
 - Time complexity